Charlotte Lee, Countess of Lichfield: Marriage and children

-On 16 May 1674, before her tenth birthday, Lady Charlotte was contracted to marry Sir Edward Lee, and they were married on 6 February 1677, in her thirteenth year.
+Through their efforts a betrothal between Charlotte and her second-cousin-once-removed, Sir Edward Henry Lee was made and then officially contracted May 1674, before her tenth birthday.
+The young couple underwent a form of marriage ceremony on 11 August 1674, but the marriage was not formalised until 6 February 1677, in her thirteenth year.

 When Charles Stewart, 6th Duke of Lennox, died in 1673, Sir Edward was created Earl of Lichfield.
 Charlotte's dowry was agreed at £18,000, and her husband was awarded a pension of £2,000 per year.